Music and the Moving Image

 The purpose of Music and the Moving Image is to explore the relationship between music and the entire universe of moving images (television, film, computer, cell phone, and multimedia) through articles, reviews, and interviews.
 The editorial board encourages submissions from both scholars and practitioners.
 Although the journal is presented in English and accessible to the non-specialist, submissions that discuss the relationship between music and moving images in non English-speaking nations and diverse cultures are encouraged.

-Submissions should include a short (50-word) abstract, normally should be no longer than 10,000 words in length, and should conform to The Chicago Manual of Style (17th ed.).
+Submissions should include a short (50-word) abstract, should be no longer than 10,000words in length, and should conform to The Chicago Manual of Style (16thedition).
 The order of elements in the submission should be as follows:

-The journal will be pleased to consider submissions consisting of edited interviews, provided such submissions are properly documented and include contextual introductions.
+The journal will be pleased to consider submissions consisting of edited interviews, provided such submissions follow the standard format outlined below, are properly documented, and include contextual introductions.
 Authors are encouraged to approach the editors about interviews before conducting them.

 a.
 Authors should prepare their manuscripts in accordance with The Chicago Manual of Style (17th ed.).
 All spelling, punctuation, and word usage should conform to American English, as presented in the Merriam-Webster Collegiate Dictionary (10th ed.).